copilotAcc971/FinGenius/replit.md

 # Multi-Tenant AI-Powered Accounting Application

 ## Overview
 This project is a multi-tenant AI-powered accounting application designed to achieve 100% feature parity with Zoho Books for customer and invoice management.
 Its core purpose is to provide robust accounting functionalities, including tax compliance, AI-driven document data extraction, secure payment processing, comprehensive financial reporting, and Open Banking integration, initially targeting the UAE market.
-The application is built with a strong emphasis on financial integrity, scalability, security, and multi-tenancy to support businesses effectively.
+The application emphasizes financial integrity, scalability, security, and multi-tenancy to support businesses effectively.

 ## User Preferences
 - Focus on matching Zoho Books 100% exactly for customer and invoice forms.